-We’ve all enjoyed the beautiful music of David Furniss playing our St. John’s organ for almost 30 years, and maybe you’ve heard him play in concert at a nearby church, and know he’s a member of the American Guild of Organists, but only a few of us were there the day he played the grandest organ of them all – the Wanamaker Organ at Macy’s Center City, Philadelphia!
+We’ve all enjoyed the beautiful music of David Furniss playing our St. John’s organ for over 30 years, and maybe you’ve heard him play in concert at a nearby church, and know he’s a member of the American Guild of Organists, but only a few of us were there the day he played the grandest organ of them all – the Wanamaker Organ at Macy’s Center City, Philadelphia!
 The Wanamaker organ was built for the 1904 St. Louis World’s Fair, then purchased and moved in pieces by train to Philadelphia by John Wanamaker, who envisioned it as the centerpiece of his grand new department store at 13th & Market Streets.
 After 2 years to rebuild it, the organ first played in the store on June 22, 1911 at the exact moment when British King George V was crowned.
 It has been for years considered the largest working pipe organ in the world, although the recently restored Atlantic City Convention Center organ compares in size in some measures.

-We move ahead in our story almost 100 years to November 2, 2010, when then – Associate Pastor Ryan Henderson led a group of our youth & adults on a day train trip to center city Philadelphia, touring the grand Masonic Temple, the SEPTA Museum, and then to Macy’s in the Grand Court, where he promised a surprise for the St. John’s group.
+We move ahead in our story almost 100 years to November 2, 2010, when then – Associate Pastor Ryan Henderson led a group of our youth & adults on a day train trip to center city Philadelphia, touring the grand Masonic Temple, the SEPTA Museum, and then to Macy’s in the Grand Court, where Ryan promised a surprise for the St. John’s group.
 Then we looked up to watch as our own David Furniss sat at the grand organ and played several songs for the daily public noon concert!
 David received a rousing round of applause from all that were gathered there in the Macy’s Grand Court, but was especially cheered on by our St. John’s group gathered around the famous ‘Eagle’!

-– submitted by & photo by John Hendricks
+story submitted by & photo by John Hendricks

 When Is A Window Not A Window?